 Mira Gut Beach is located in Cape Breton County

-Mira Gut Beach is located on the former path of a mining railroad, that used to run from Glace Bay to Louisbourg passing the beach daily, the scarce remains of the railroad can still be found along parts of the shore.
-The most visible being the Mira Gut one lane bridge which was used to ride the trains but now only automobiles.
+Mira Gut Beach is located on the former path of a mining railroad, that used to run from Glace Bay to Louisbourg.
+The scarce remains of the railroad can still be found along parts of the shore - the most visible being the Mira Gut one lane bridge.
 Improvements to the original site include an expanded parking lot, a boardwalk, change houses, and a lifeguard hut, all initiated by the Mira Gut Development institute.
 NSLS began supervision of Mira Gut in 1996 under an agreement with the Cape Breton Regional Municipality.

-Mira Gut has outdoor washrooms and change rooms, a boardwalk and occasionally a mobile canteen on site.
+Mira Gut Beach features outdoor washrooms and change rooms, a boardwalk and occasionally a mobile canteen on site.

-Mira Gut is generally a safe beach at low tide.
+Mira Gut Beach is generally a safe beach at low tide.
 Visitors to the beach can walk for kilometres along the sandbar at low tide which makes this beach ideal for families.
 However, there is a strong current to the right of the beach along the breakwater rocks, which runs along the beach due to the Mira River.
 This current can pose dangerous conditions for weak swimmers.
 Mira Gut is a very calm beach when it comes to beach conditions.
-Most days there is relatively little surf, but, because of its location, occasional high surf days do occur.
+Most days there is relatively little surf but, because of its location, occasional high surf days do occur.